abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 }
 ```

-But the code for an iterator which iterates a tree in in-order is much more complicated:
+But the code for an iterator which iterates over a tree in in-order is much more complicated:

 ```java
 class InOrderIterator<T> implements Iterator<T> {